wifinigel/wiperf/mkdocs/docs/probe_configure.md

 ; ---------------------------------------------------
 ```
 ### Data Server Parameters

-Wiperf can send results data to Splunk and InfluxDB (v1.x) data collectors through an exporter module for each collector type.
-The relevant authentication parameters need to be set for the collector in-use in the following sections (note these also need to be configured on the data collector platform also before sending results data - see here for more info: [Splunk](splunk_configure.md) / [InfluxDB](influx_configure.md))
+Wiperf can send results data to Splunk or InfluxDB (v1.x) data collectors through an exporter module for each collector type.
+The relevant authentication parameters need to be set for the collector in-use in the following sections
+(*note that corresponding authentication parameters also need to be configured on the data collector platform also before sending results data - see here for more info: [Splunk](splunk_configure.md) / [InfluxDB](influx_configure.md)*)

-In summary, the workflow to configure the data server parameters in the probe configuration file is to:
+In summary, the workflow to configure the data server parameters in the probe configuration file is:

 - Set the exporter type (splunk/influxdb)
+- In the appropriate platform section (i.e. Splunk *OR* InfluxDB)
     - configure the server address of the target data server
     - configure data server port details (if defaults changed)
     - configure data server credential and database information

 The relevant section of the ```config.ini``` file is shown below: